Published April 23, 2013 - Last Updated January 22, 2021

 Breads: All bread, including challah, freezes well, whether freshly baked or store bought.
 Seal in an airtight re-sealable bag and freeze.
 Thaw bread in the refrigerator.
 If you would like to reheat the bread (for that fresh baked flavor), you have two choices.
 You can thaw in the refrigerator and then bake for about 10 minutes at 350 degrees to reheat.
 Or, if you’re pressed for time, you can skip thawing altogether and reheat in a 300 degree oven for about 20 minutes, or until thawed and warmed through.

-Pastries, desserts: Cakes can be frozen at room temperature in airtight resealable bags, then thawed overnight in the refrigerator.
+Pastries, desserts: Cakes can be frozen in airtight resealable bags, then thawed overnight in the refrigerator.
 I would not recommend freezing a frosted cake, so be sure to give yourself enough to time to frost your cake once it has thawed.
 Pies are best when assembled ahead of time, then frozen.
 When you’re ready to serve, there’s no need to thaw, just put the frozen pie in the oven and reheat at 350 degrees F. For desserts with a high moisture content, like my Honey Apple Cake or Peach and Blueberry Crisp, I would suggest popping them into the oven for about 10 minutes after thawing to eliminate sogginess.
 For cookies, freeze in airtight re-sealable bags.
 I like to bring them back to temp in the oven for a quick few minutes to give them a freshly baked taste.
 And if your sweet tooth is really aching, go ahead and try one while it’s still frozen.
 I won’t tell.

 What Not to Freeze